 The new wave of quality control became known as Total Quality Management, which was used to describe the many quality-focused strategies and techniques that became the center of focus for the quality movement.

 TQM can be defined as the management of initiatives and procedures that are aimed at achieving the delivery of quality products and services.
 A number of key principles can be identified in defining TQM, including:

-- Continuous Improvement – Companies should continuously work towards improving manufacturing and quality procedures.
+- Continuous Improvement: Companies should continuously work toward improving manufacturing and quality procedures.

 The American quality expert, Phil Crosby, wrote that many companies chose to pay for the poor quality in what he referred to as the “Price of Nonconformance.”
 The costs are identified in the Prevention, Appraisal, Failure (PAF) Model.

 Prevention costs are associated with the design, implementation, and maintenance of the TQM system.
 They are planned and incurred before actual operation, and can include:

 - Product Requirements: The setting specifications for incoming materials, processes, and finished products/services

 - Quality Planning: Creation of plans for quality, reliability, operational, production, and inspections